EventStore/documentation/docs/server/20.6/server/security/configuration.md

 ## TCP protocol security

 Although TCP is disabled by default for external connections (clients), cluster nodes still use TCP for replication.
-If you aren't running EventStoreDb in insecure mode, all TCP communication will use TLS using the same certificates as SSL.
+If you aren't running EventStoreDB in insecure mode, all TCP communication will use TLS using the same certificates as SSL.

 You can, however, disable TLS for both internal and external TCP.